YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRSRVF
 ------------------

-GTMSECSHRSRVF, Client - yyyy; Attempt to service request failed (retry = zzzz)
+GTMSECSHRSRVF, xxxx - yyyy : Attempt to service request failed (retry = zzzz)

 Run Time Error: This indicates that a YottaDB process with PID yyyy was unable to communicate with gtmsecshr after zzzz attempts (a maximum of four retries).